Sitting assessment 4-8 month period

 Saavedra, S. L., van Donkelaar, P., & Woollacott, M. H. (2012).
 Learning about gravity: segmental assessment of upright control as infants develop independent sitting.
 Journal of Neurophysiology, 108(8), 2215–2229. http://doi.org/10.1152/jn.01193.2011

-The SF-TO approach to assessment of sitting
+The SfA TOMT assessment of sitting

-Assessing an infant's ability to sit with manual support of the trunk provides insight into his ability to stabilize the head when held in an upright position, as well as the ability to right the head when the trunk is tilted.
+Assessing an infant's ability to sit with manual support of the trunk provides insight into ability to stabilize the head when held in an upright position, as well as the ability to right the head when the trunk is tilted.
 These basic abilities are an essential prerequisite for the development of sitting.

 Infants are often held in a sitting position on a caregivers lap - indeed lap sitting provides much of the infant's early experience with sitting.
 Caregivers will usually provide enough support to provide a safe environment for the infant.